santoshpremi/HydroLevel_Monitor/README.md

 1.Use of django backend <br>
-2.Use of javascript and Jquery
+2.Use of javascript and Jquery  <br>
-3.Learn to call api with User authentication
-4.Best use of High Charts
+3.Learn to call api with User authentication <br> 4.Best use of High Charts <br>
-5.Mathemmatical Analysis
+5.Mathemmatical Analysis  <br>
-6.Mapbox gl js uses
+6.Mapbox gl js uses <br>
 Find the graph with maximum rise , maximum fall, etc